close btn

 Additional duties as assigned.

-Preferred Skills and Qualifications:
+Skills and Qualifications:

-• Commitment to serving immigrant communities and building an inclusive democracy; possess cultural awareness and sensitivity to the needs of undocumented and under-documented communities.
+• Commitment to serving immigrant communities and building an inclusive democracy; possess cultural awareness and sensitivity to the needs of undocumented and under-documented communities

 • Excellent communication and presentation skills, both written and oral